-First Prize A Challenge Cup presented in 1881 by the United

-Metropolitan Hospitals RA and four NRA Gold
+First Prize A Challenge Cup presented in 1881 by the United Metropolitan Hospitals RA and four NRA Gold Medals.
+Second Prize Four NRA Silver Medals if entries exceed eight.
+SPECIAL CONDITIONS

 1 Coaching is allowed by past members (as above) of a hospital or school.